 What International Standards can be used to do....

 If donors can be persuaded to accept that it is their responsibility to ensure that they get what they pay for, the IMAS can be used to make this industry viable and honourable.
 They can do this by:

-providing a genuinely level playing field for the groups competing for a clearance Task;
+providing a genuinely level playing field for the groups competing for a contract;

 obliging reluctant groups to learn the shared lessons of the industry and move forward;